 As far as we know, the fashion street vendors usually work in the evening and mainly appear on the popular roads such as Nguyen Trai (District 5), Cach Mang Thang Tam (District 10), Quang Trung (Go Vap District), Nguyen Anh Thu (District 12), and Thu Duc university campus.
 Every day, as day turns to night the streets take on a completely different appearance and atmosphere.
 There are all manners of goods: clothing, shoes, handbags, and accessories for you to choose from.

 Le Van Sy Street

-This road has a fascinating assortment of clothing, dresses, footwear and bedding seriously low prices.
+This road has a fascinating assortment of clothing, dresses, footwear, and bedding at seriously low prices.
 Many street hawkers provide sales up to 50%-70% for numerous items.

 Nguyen Trai Street

-In addition to the fancy boutiques, amidst Nguyen Trai Street – one of the most bustling city streets in Ho Chi Minh City, there are street vendors heavily stocked with dresses, bags, backpacks and shoes.
-The vendors are always happy to chat to foreigners and the whole place has a lively fun vibe about it.
+In addition to the fancy boutiques, amidst Nguyen Trai Street – one of the most bustling city streets in Ho Chi Minh City, there are street vendors heavily stocked with dresses, bags, backpacks, and shoes.
+The vendors are always happy to chat with foreigners and the whole place has a lively fun vibe about it.

 Read more: Where to go near Nguyen Trai Street

 Nguyen Dinh Chieu Street